drbean/curriculum/pages/homepage/markdown/TeacherDiary.md

 I will need to be very crystal clear and very convincing with what the invitation is because if I am going to be providing feedback, this feedback will be most likely what is being recorded as their grade in the course.

-They will feel uncertainty that they are taking a big risk if their grade is goign to be determined by whether an experiment is successful or not.
+They will feel uncertainty that they are taking a big risk if their grade is going to be determined by whether an experiment is successful or not.
 Perhaps they will prefer safety, the status quo.

 It will be difficult for me to answer the questions they may ask.
 I may not be satisfied with the questions they want to ask.
 We will have to negotiate the questions.